Why I Am Not A Member Of ACBC

 - ACBC has no curriculum on sex addiction (per Dr.

 Street).
 There are four major twelve steps helping

 - ACBC constantly lumps all twelve steps together, ignoring

 program.
 Also, ACBC doesn't have their own support

 However, in this matter he "strayed from his lane" to attack others, but without ample evidence or understanding.
-This is unbecoming someone who holds a PhD and teaches people to not "answer a matter before [they] hear it" (Prov.
+This is unbecoming a PhD educator to not "answer a matter before [they] hear it" (Prov.
 18:13).

 I do not consider any of its members my enemies.
 If confronted with divisive ACBC members, I choose peace and grace.
 The Bible is clear: if they are my brothers and sisters, so long as they are not preaching heresy, I am called to peace, and so I will pursue that.
 This page is more of a footnote of the sadness caused by the divisiveness of members of the body of Christ.

 However, I would STRONGLY caution any church which is considering partnering with ACBC: know who you are dealing with.
 They are strongly divisive and you could end up losing church members over it.
 Try to find a way to either have someone running your counseling program in your church who can remain objective and neutral, and incorporate people from AACC, not just from ACBC.
 Or otherwise don't let them try to take over your counseling program.
 To this day, because of what I know, I refuse to join churches where their counselors (ACBC or NANC) are embedded because I know how this typically ends: being shut out.
 I've experienced it more than once.